Karl-Ryan0/PrototypeLevel/Readme.md

 * The BP_ShootEnemy had its vision angle and distance reduced to prevent the bug causing it to fire straight ahead constantly.
 This is generally outside the bounds of play and shouldn't be exploitable by players anyway.
 * The ammo pickups used to allow the player to bypass the maximum ammo amount.
 This was resolved with a clamp in the ammo pickup blueprint.
 * The BP_BossPlates used to allow a player to step on one repeatedly to achieve the intended effect, this was fixed by disabling collision when one is stepped on.
+* The breakout ball had speed at 2000, then changed to 4000, and finally settled on 2500 with the addition of new balls possibly spawning.

 ### Future Changes
 * ~~The walls still allow the player to bypass the platform area.
 This won't update the objective manager and will cause a softlock.~~